 Thank you to everyone who participated!
-The archive video of the webinar will be posted here as soon as it has been processed.
+The archive video of the webinar is available HERE.

 Slides from the presentation are available HERE.

 Please contact the Office for Worship with any questions, and watch your parish's diocesan email account for future news and updates.

 The Office for Worship provides prayer resources for families during this unusual time.

 The Vatican has released a free on-line prayer book in pdf format called "STRONG IN THE FACE OF TRIBULATION The Church in Communion: A Sure Support in Time of Trial".
 The book, put together especially for the pandemic contains 192 pages and is downloadable in both English or Spanish

 Keep the Lord’s Day (www.keepthelordsday.com) guides Catholics step-by-step through Sunday Morning Prayer from the Liturgy of the Hours and the Readings and Prayers from Sunday Mass.
 Please share this free, digital resource.